EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 [//]: (/docs/outputs/lmf_output/#lda-functionals)

-It was indicated in the [header](/docs/outputs/lmf_output/#header-information) that you are using the LDA with the Barth-Heding functional.
+It was indicated in the [header](/docs/outputs/lmf_output/#header-information) that you are using the LDA with the Barth-Hedin functional.
 This is controlled by **EXPRESS\_xcfun**, which is an alias for [**HAM\_XCFUN**](/docs/input/inputfile/#ham)..
 To perform a GGA calculation with Kieron Burke's PBE functional, remove this line in _ctrl.pbte_{: style="color: green"}